 Child support payments are calculated by asking:

-• What are the incomes for each parent?
+- What are the incomes for each parent?

-• What is the child custody arrangement?
+- What is the child custody arrangement?

-• Who pays for the child’s health insurance?
+- Who pays for the child’s health insurance?

-• What are the costs of child care?
+- What are the costs of child care?

-• Is one parent already paying child support for another child?
+- Is one parent already paying child support for another child?

-• Is one parent paying alimony?
+- Is one parent paying alimony?

-At Leigh Daniel Family Law office, our skilled divorce attorneys will help you determine a fair child support agreement after closely reviewing your family’s finances and your children’s needs.
+At Leigh Daniel Family Law office, our skilled divorce attorneys will help you determine a fair child support agreementafter closely reviewing your family’s finances and your children’s needs.
 With more than 20 years of experience, our knowledgeable legal team will stand strong in negotiations for child support, custody, visitation, and modifications in order to meet your needs.

 If you are in need of legal services, contact a child support attorney to talk about your child support case and how we can help you get to a better place.
 Call now for a consultation: (256) 551-0500!

-Alabama Child Support Payments
+How Much Are Child Support Payments in Alabama?

 Child support consists of the payments a parent makes to meet a child’s needs, such as covering the costs of food, clothing, education, medical expenses, and other items.
 Unlike alimony, which is paid to support the standard of living of one of the spouses, child support is paid to support the children directly.